joerischasfoort/money-macro/_posts/the monetary financial system/2021-10-1-central-bank-origin.md

 ## The Bank of Amsterdam

-The year is 1609 ... roughly 30 years after the founding of the Dutch Republic....
+The year is 1609, roughly 30 years after the founding of the Dutch Republic.
 Dutch trade with the Baltic nations was flourishing but cloth importers were demanding monetary reform...

 Why?